JonasProgrammer/docker-machine-driver-hetzner/README.md

 ## Options

 - `--hetzner-api-token`: **required**.
 Your project-specific access token for the Hetzner Cloud API.
-- `--hetzner-image`: The name (or ID) of the Hetzner Cloud image to use, see [Images API](https://docs.hetzner.cloud/#resources-images-get) for how to get a list (defaults to `ubuntu-20.04`).
+- `--hetzner-image`: The name (or ID) of the Hetzner Cloud image to use, see [Images API](https://docs.hetzner.cloud/#resources-images-get) for how to get a list (currently defaults to `ubuntu-20.04`). *Explicitly specifying an image is **strongly** recommended and will be **required from v6 onwards***.
-- `--hetzner-image`: The architecture to use during image lookup, inferred from the server type if not explicitly given.
+- `--hetzner-image-arch`: The architecture to use during image lookup, inferred from the server type if not explicitly given.
 - `--hetzner-image-id`: The id of the Hetzner cloud image (or snapshot) to use, see [Images API](https://docs.hetzner.cloud/#resources-images-get) for how to get a list (mutually excludes `--hetzner-image`).
 - `--hetzner-server-type`: The type of the Hetzner Cloud server, see [Server Types API](https://docs.hetzner.cloud/#resources-server-types-get) for how to get a list (defaults to `cx11`).
 - `--hetzner-server-location`: The location to create the server in, see [Locations API](https://docs.hetzner.cloud/#resources-locations-get) for how to get a list.